 A lot has changed since April 1983, not the least of which is in the areas of communication, information, and entertainment.
 So it was no surprise that multi-media maven David Bowie, who seemed tailor-made then for the dawn of the MTV era in America when Let’s Dance was released, would later be among the first to embrace computer-generated gaming and virtual reality, which David discusses at length here.
 As much as fifteen years before he would be diagnosed and eventually succumb to liver cancer in January 2016, you will hear in this conversation that David Bowie felt that art is, in some ways, as effective as religion for some in helping to address life’s biggest questions.

-David Bowie’s birthday back in January saw the release of a previously unreleased treasure, the actual demo for the 1983 title song to Let’s Dance.
+David Bowie’s birthday in January 2018 saw the release of a previously unreleased treasure, the actual demo for the 1983 title song to Let’s Dance.
 Now we lovingly present the encore interview with the late icon for the anniversary of that timeless album here In the Studio.
 But it was not the first time that David Bowie’s birthday presented us with musical surprises.